Benedek4000/eng130_cloud_computing/README.md

 ### Use cases of disaster recovery

-- natural disaster hits the primary site
+- natural disaster hits the primary site, eg. tornado or tsunami
-- a copy of the primary site needs to be opened
+- a copy of the primary site needs to be opened, eg. the company is scaling up
-- human disaster hits the primary site
+- human disaster hits the primary site, eg. cyber attack or negligence
+- hardware failure, eg. physical damage or fire

 ## AWSCLI